 - If the complaint reveals potential employee performance concerns, it is referred to that employee’s supervisor for investigation.
 The supervisor may contact you as part of the investigation.

 STEP 3: OUTCOME.
 The Dean of Students attempts to resolve issues and notify all parties within fourteen (14) calendar days of the date the concern is filed.
+However, if your concern is related to a Dispute of Charge or Refund Request, please allow up to 60 calendar days to receive an outcome.
 A record of all concerns and outcomes will be documented and filed in the Dean of Students Office.

 The right to appeal is limited to significant procedural lapses or the appearance of substantive new evidence not available at the time of the original decision.
 Note that deliberate omission of information by the appealing party in the original investigation is not grounds for appeal.

-- Submit an appeal in writing no later than fourteen (14) calendar days after initial outcome notification.
+- Submit an appeal in writing no later than five (5) business days after initial outcome notification.
 The request should be addressed to the appropriate Vice President or the Provost at Madison College.

 - You are welcome to consult with Conflict Management Services about the appeals process, including assistance with identifying the appropriate administrator to review the appeal.

-- You will receive an official response to your appeal from the appropriate administrator within fourteen (14) calendar days of the filing.
+- You will receive an official response to your appeal from the appropriate administrator within thirty (30) business days of the filing.

 Students have the right to file a complaint with the Wisconsin Technical College System.

-Students enrolled in an online distance education program may file a complaint with the Distance Learning Authorization Board.
+Students enrolled in an online distance education program conducted across state lines may file a complaint with the Distance Learning Authorization Board.